tanbinh123/movie-frontend/README.md

-Netflix Clone build with React.
+Netflix :popcorn: Clone build with React.

 A study to make a Netflix Clone build with React and Sass by combining it with a springboot application build by Irene van Dijk.